GSA-TTS/identity-handbook/_articles/identity-proofing-rate-limiting.md

 ---
-title: "IdV Rate Limiting"
+title: "Identity Verification Rate Limiting"
-description: "An overview of the rate limits which apply to IdV"
+description: "An overview of the rate limits which apply to Identity Verification"
 layout: article
-category: "Team"
+category: AppDev
-subcategory: People Ops
+subcategory: Architecture
 cSpell: ignore Hubspot
 ---

-This page lists the rate limits relating to IdV, and provides details about each of them.
+This page lists the rate limits relating to Identity Verification, and provides details about each of them.

-The following IdV related rate limits exist:
+The following Identity Verification related rate limits exist:

 - Document Capture (`:idv_doc_auth`)
 - Verify Info (`:idv_resolution`)